Screens // DIY screens

 Tilted Cuts and Moiré The Center Stage XD has built in features in the weave to help reduce the chance that the material will moiré when used with a digital projector and having the holes and threads be level, horizontally and vertically.
 We use the material in this non-tilted fashion on retractables all the time and have only had a few cases on smaller images of moiré occurring.
 If you do a no-tilt cut on a smaller screen, test it first.

 With our fixed frame screens, we angle the cut to all but the largest fixed frame screens and have never had a case of moiré.
 Ever.
 The only reason not to use a tilted cut for your DIY material is savings.
 Getting a tilted cut does not mean any weird angles for your screen.
 See the illustration to show you what we do.
 In fact, if we do this for you, the only way you know something is different is if you look closely at the material you'll notice that the holes and threads aren't level, horizontal and vertical, but are instead sloped an an angle.
 You just use the material as it arrives and it's guaranteed to be projector proof.
-Typically, having us do the precision cutting for you only costs $35 to $45.
+Typically, having us do the precision cutting for you only costs $35 to $45, but ends up cheaper due to the shipping savings.
+A full 98" wide piece ships at freight costs.

 Our latest AT screen material is fully available for DIY screens, now available in a nice wide 84" roll.
 We started with the formulation of the thread for color accuracy and then worked with the twists per inch, weave pattern and fabric density to yield a 1.0/0.8 gain material that has no visible pattern or texture while still being acoustically transparent.
 The ultra-fine weave allows you to sit inches from the screen if you desire while still having the sound quality Center Stage screens are renowned for.
 Tilted cuts are not required.
 The UF is also designed to be robust enough to be DIY friendly: no pinking, stitching or edge treatments are required.
 Simple staples, splining, or grommets work great, although since it's a stetchier material than the XD, we'd recommend stapling it every 2 to 2.5" instead of the XD's 3 to 4" spacing.

-For applications where you have a nice, bright projector and would like to have a screen that can handle a little ambient light or lighter colored room surfaces, our new Glacier Gray will improve your black levels by 20% compared to a white screen.
-The new Glacier Gray 0.8 non-AT solid screen is also a multi-layer material that was developed keeping the DIY spirit in mind.
+For applications where you have a nice, bright projector and would like to have a screen that can handle a little ambient light or lighter colored room surfaces, our Glacier Gray will improve your black levels by 20% compared to a white screen and room splashback contamination up to 36%.
+The Glacier Gray 0.8 non-AT solid screen is also a multi-layer material that was developed keeping the DIY spirit in mind.
 The back side is a sturdy reinforced weave, perfect for holding staples or grommets.
 Behind that reinforced weave is a black coating to completely kill any translucence to the image, assuring that even in front of a white wall there will not be any contrast-killing light contamination like traditional non-reinforced vinyl screens can have.
 On top of that is the optical layer with just enough sheen to keep the white levels up and a light embossing to maximize uniformity and viewing angle.
 The rolls are 84" high, so all but the largest 16:9 screens can be built.
 Of course, no tilt is necessary for this material.

 |Center Stage XD|